TheCodeSummoner/dof-discord-bot/README.md

 ### Prerequisites

-1. You must have Python 3 installed.
+1. You must have Python 3.6 or higher installed.
 You can get it from the [official website][4].
 2. You must provide a Discord token - either through an environment variable `DOF_TOKEN` or by creating the `token.txt` file in `res` directory - for more information following the instructions when attempting to run the bot without the token.